Table of Contents

 Our technology detects and stops account takeover and other forms of online fraud.
 Founded on cutting-edge research, Kasada’s solution will help you stay one step ahead of cybercriminals and their sophisticated techniques.

 At Kasada, we are dedicated to providing you with an all-in-one solution to preventing ATO.
-We offer real-time detection, insights that tell you what’s a bot and what’s not, and automated response to attacks in action.
+We offer real-time detection, insights that tell you what’s a bot and what’s not, automated response to attacks in action, and never ask you to manage our solution.

 Better yet, we’re true partners.
 With our 24/7/365 support, we act as an extension of your team.